About Lawrenceville Utilities

 The Sanitation Department collects all residential and most of the commercial solid waste in the City of Lawrenceville.
 A special service provided to City of Lawrenceville residents is Leaf Pick-Up Service in the fall.

-The City recently delivered 95-gallon roll-out trash carts to all customers residing within the city limits for curbside collection of solid household waste.
+All City of Lawrenceville sanitation customers residing within the city limits are provided with a 95-gallon roll-out trash cart for curbside collection of solid household waste.

 The Sanitation Department operates on a four-day sanitation schedule, providing employees with a day dedicated to improving the upkeep of City streets, parks and public spaces commonly used by residents.
 Led by Department Manager Ray Long, there are 30 employees in the division.
 The Sanitation Department serves approximately 7,000 customers weekly.